Avaje HTTP Server & Client

 Using Hibernate

 Add a dependency on avaje-http-hibernate-validator.
-This will transitively bring in a dependency on hibernate-validator which will be used to validate.
+This will provide a hibernate Validator instance which will be used to validate.

 <dependency>